Independent Cinema

 Independent filmmakers focus on artistic expression and unconventional storytelling and often explore niche or diverse subjects.
 With their independent and unique voices, indie filmmakers have contributed to the evolution of cinema as a medium of artistic expression.

-The movement emerged in response to the dominance of Hollywood studios and their formulaic, commercially-driven films.
+The movement emerged in response to the dominance of Hollywood studios and their formulaic, commercially driven films.
 It often focuses on artistic expression, realism, and diverse voices.
 Film festivals and digital revolutions are major contributors to the rise of independent filmmaking, as they helped indie filmmakers create and exhibit their own work outside the shadows of big studios.

 There were filmmakers in the 1950s who were making films without a studio system long before the term ‘independent cinema’ was coined.
 Filmmakers like Godard and Satyajit Ray were making films that can best be described as indie films.
 However, due to America’s influence in shaping contemporary cinema and its practices, the movement was popularized by the American industry with figures like Spike Lee, Richard Linklater, Sofia Coppola and Quentin Tarantino.